JonBunator/gitkraken-custom-themes/README.md

 ![GitKrakenCustomThemes](images/logo.png)
 # Collection of custom themes for [GitKraken](https://www.gitkraken.com/)
 Give your GitKraken client a whole new look with these custom themes.
-> [!NOTE]
-> This repository is not an official GitKraken repository.
+Note that this repository is not an official GitKraken repository.

 # Table of Contents
 - [Dark Themes](#dark-themes)